 activity).
 I will praise them for trying something new.

+Write down your plan:

+A

+STEP 2: Discuss the plan

-Write down your plan: Discuss your plan with other important adults in your child's life and get them on board so you all respond in the same way.
+Discuss your plan with other important adults in your child's life and get them on board so you all respond in the same way.
 Ask if they have any suggestions to add to the plan.

 Discuss your final plan with your child.
 Make sure they understand the plan and its purpose.

 How will I explain the plan to my child

+$oldsymbol{eta}$

+······· =